 A DSLR or mirrorless camera

-*Any dslr camera or mirrorless camera made after 2010 can photograph the Milky Way but the quality of the pictures will be better if the lens you are using has a fast aperture (f2.8 or faster, such as f2 or even better f1.4)
+*Any DSLR or mirrorless camera made after 2010 can photograph the Milky Way but the quality of the pictures will be better if the lens you are using has a fast aperture (f2.8 or faster)

 Recommended but not required